Large Causal Models for Temporal Causal Discovery: Problem Formulation

 Probabilistically, the LCM learns an amortized approximation of the conditional distributions \(\mathbb{P}(\mathbb{A}_{j,i,\ell_{\max}-\ell}=1|\mathbf{X})\) under the training distribution over the TSCMs.
-Rather than performing dataset-specific DAG search, the model learns a parametric approximation to the mapping from time-series samples to causal graphs under the training distribution.
+Rather than performing dataset-specific DAG search, the model learns a parametric approximation of the mapping from time-series samples to causal graphs under the training distribution.
 The discovered lagged adjacency tensor hence represents edge probabilities under the implicit prior induced by the training corpus.
+An overview of the pipeline is depicted in Figure \ref{fig:combined}.

 \paragraph{Model Hyperparameters.} \(L_{\max}\) (max time-series length) and \(V_{\max}\) (maximum input variables) are model-specific, akin to token limits in language models \cite{brown2020language}, while \(\ell_{\max}\) (max assumed lag) follows standard assumptions in temporal CD \cite{runge2018causal}.